dsl-logo

 • The timeframe the pre-approval is valid for — usually 90 days (three months)

-• The conditions that must be met for your home loan to be approved in full — usually a complete credit check, property valuation, and having a contract of sale
+• The conditions that must be met for your home loan to be approved in full — usually this includes a credit check, property valuation, and providing a contract of sale to the lender

 How does home loan pre-approval work?